metacodey/mc-custom-notification/README.md

 ```

-Here's a quick example that shows how to build a `NotificationCall` in your app
+Here's a quick example that shows how to use a `NotificationCall` in your app

 ```dart
 import 'package:mc_custom_notification/models/notification_call.dart';